frederickding/xenserver-kickstart/f20/README.md

 Fedora 20 XenServer kickstart files
 ===================================

+## Grub2 feature branch
+This branch tracks development intended to make the kickstart compatible with automatically-generated `grub.cfg` files, instead of using a fake `menu.lst`.

+Such development would improve robustness by permitting automated `grub.cfg` generation when the kernel is updated.

 ## Howto

 1. Create a new VM in XenCenter using the RHEL 6.0 template.
 Select 32-bit or 64-bit per your preferences, although these days there are few reasons not to use 64-bit.
 (Hypothetically, the CentOS 6.0 templates should work too.)